 - Starting a home improvement project

-- Lead to mood swings
+- Mood swings

 Rumination Vs. Emotional Processing

-Why Do People Ruminate?
+Why Do I Ruminate?

 Rumination & OCD

 Ruminations and obsessive-compulsive disorder (OCD) are linked due to the role of obsessional thoughts and intrusive thoughts rooted in the diagnosis.
 Obsessions and intrusive thoughts are different from ruminations, but some items that people ruminate about can shift into obsessions in time.
-In some situations, the mental act of ruminating could be considered a compulsion.
+In some situations, the mental act of ruminating could be considered an OCD compulsion.

 Worry is a cornerstone of so many anxious disorders.
 Whether the person has generalized anxiety disorder, panic disorder, or a phobia, there will be intense worry about when the next anxiety trigger will present.
 These can shift from typical worry to anxious ruminations about what is likely to come in the future.